 Access to External UK HPC Facilities

 The United Kingdom has a number of HPC facilities external to the University of Sheffield which will grant researchers HPC resources.
-These include National facilities (Tier 1) such as Archer 2 and regional systems (Tier 2) such as JADE2 and BEDE.
+These include Isambard-AI (the UK’s first Tier-0 system), national facilities (Tier-1) such as Archer 2 and regional systems (Tier-2) such as BEDE.

-The University of Sheffield is a member of the JADE2 and BEDE regional systems thus registration for using resources on these systems is straightforward with dedicated pages describing these systems and their application processes listed below.
+The University of Sheffield is a member of the BEDE regional system thus registration for using resources on that system is straightforward, with a dedicated page describing that system and its application processes listed below.

 Further Tier 1 and Tier 2 systems are also listed below with a brief explanation of their purpose along with links for further details.